stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Divine/index.md

 #### **Cost:** 10 Character Points<br>**Prerequisite:** 3rd Level Spells and Favored by the Gods
 *The divine energy coursing through you can empower healing spells.*

 Whenever you cast a spell which would cause you to roll dice to determine the number of stamina a spell restores, you can spend 1 additional mana to reroll any number of those dice once.
-You can use this feature only once per turn.
+You can use this ability only once per turn.

 ### Otherworldly Wings
 <div style="margin-top:-10px;"></div>